-Much of the research within this area is performed within large competence centres like Wallenberg Wood Science Center (WWSC), Competence Centre of Catalysis (KCK), High Temperature Corrosion Centre, (HTC), and Competence Centre Recycling (CCR), but other separate prestigious projects are also performed at Chalmers.
+Much of the research within this area is performed within large competence centres like Wallenberg Wood Science Center (WWSC), Competence Centre of Catalysis (KCK), High Temperature Corrosion Centre, (HTC), Centre for Additive Manufacture - Metal (CAM2), and Competence Centre Recycling (CCR), but other separate prestigious projects are also performed at Chalmers.
 The centres have received very positive evaluation reports and their good long-term financial support comes from both industries (Stena, Södra Cell, SCA, Tetrapak, etc) and funding agencies (Wallenberg Foundation, VR, STEM, Mistra, VINNOVA, and EU).
 The research is of high standard, as indicated by publications in high impact journals, approved patents, and regular invitations to present keynote lectures at international conferences.
 In addition, the area also offers courses at Master/PhD levels, and PhD students are frequently examined.

 These are the active fields within this profile area: